 Revenues for operations are received primarily from The School Board of Broward County pursuant to the funding provisions included in the School's Charter.
 In accordance with the funding provisions of the Charter and Section 1002.33, Florida Statutes, the School will report the number of full-time equivalent students and related data to The School Board of Broward County.
-Funding for the School is adjusted during the year to reflect the revised calculations by the Florida Department of Education under the Florida Education Finance Program and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey periods.
-In addition, the School receives an annual allocation of charter school outlay funds for leasing of school facility.
+Funding for the School is adjusted during the year to reflect the revised calculations by the Florida Department of Education under the Florida Education Finance Program and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent students are school receives an annual allocation of charter school outlay funds for leasing of school facility.